SAP-samples/teched2022-DA263/exercises/ex2/README.md

 ## Exercise 2.2 Change value of influencer and run simulations

-1. Adjust the lower range of the BASE RESIN - PPI COEFFICIENT influencer to 0.3.
+1. For example, use the BASE RESIN - PPI COEFFICIENT and adjust the lower range of the influencer to 0.3.
 ![](/exercises/ex2/images/ex2_2_1.png)

-2. Make sure SAVINGS AMOUNT is selected as out variable and run the simulation.
+2. Make sure SAVINGS AMOUNT is selected as output variable and run the simulation.
 ![](/exercises/ex2/images/ex2_2_2.png)